Mastery learning: Definition

 Mastery learning (or, as it was initially called, "learning for mastery"; also known as "mastery-based learning") is an instructional strategy and educational philosophy, first formally proposed by Benjamin Bloom in 1968.
 Mastery learning maintains that students must achieve a level of mastery (e.g., 90% on a knowledge test) in prerequisite knowledge before moving forward to learn subsequent information.
 If a student does not achieve mastery on the test, they are given additional support in learning and reviewing the information and then tested again.
 This cycle continues until the learner accomplishes mastery, and they may then move on to the next stage.
 In a self-paced online learning environment, students study the material and take assessments.
 If they make mistakes, the system provides insightful explanations and directs them to revisit the relevant sections.
 They then answer different questions on the same material, and this cycle repeats until they reach the established mastery threshold.
 Only then can they move on to subsequent learning modules, assessments, or certifications.

 Mastery-based learning methods emphasize that instruction should be tailored to the individual time needed for each student to master the same content.
 This is very much in contrast with classic models of teaching that focus on varying student abilities and allocation of equal time and instructions irrespective of the students' unique needs.
 Mastery learning shifts the perspective, attributing student challenges to instructional methods rather than inherent abilities.
 This underscores the importance of individualized teacher-student interactions over group evaluations.
 Therefore, the task in mastery learning is to ensure sufficient time and employ effective instructional strategies so that all students can achieve the same level of learning.
 This learner-centered approach also aligns with andragogy principles as well, recognizing that adult learners benefit from tailored instruction and assessments that are inclusive and supportive, fostering a fair and non-oppressive learning experience.

 Since its conception, mastery learning has empirically been demonstrated to be effective in improving education outcomes in a variety of settings.
-Its effectiveness is influenced by the subject being taught, whether testing is designed locally or nationally, course pace and the amount of feedback provided to students.Research has identified an average effect size of 0.59, which demonstrates moderate to substantial improvements in academic performance with Mastery Learning.
-Some contributing factors to this average effect size includes the subject matter, the use of locally developed vs. nationally standardized assessments, the pace of instruction, and the nature, and frequency of feedback provided.
+Its effectiveness is influenced by the subject being taught, whether testing is designed locally or nationally, course pace and the amount of feedback provided to students.
+Research has identified an average effect size of 0.59, which demonstrates moderate to substantial improvements in academic performance with Mastery Learning.
 Higher mastery thresholds have been associated with greater improvements in examination performance, and the use of targeted feedback has been shown to address learning gaps and misconceptions effectively.
 Additionally, since the model uses elements such as autonomy and competence, which are thought to enhance student motivation and engagement, this is said to be another reason for the potential success of the model in specific circumstances.